u8array/ZPLab/README.md

 ## Limitations

-- The canvas is a design preview, not a pixel-perfect simulation.
-Shapes, spacing and positions match the print; text approximates Zebra's built-in font to within a few dots, but exact letterforms and anti-aliasing differ.
-For a faithful render, use **Preview** in the bottom-right panel.
+- The canvas approximates the printed label.
+Fonts and rendering can differ from the printer's output.
+Use **Preview** in the **ZPL** panel to view an image rendered by Labelary or the connected printer over the canvas.
 - The default preview renderer is Labelary; the web build calls `api.labelary.com`.
-Self-hosters can configure a private endpoint or disable online previews.
+Self-hosters can configure a private endpoint or disable online previews at build time (`VITE_THIRD_PARTY_LABELARY=false`).
 The desktop app can preview on the connected printer instead.
 - The Labelary preview does not render every ZPL feature.
-Some less common elements, such as CODABLOCK F or MaxiCode, may be missing or inaccurate in the preview even when the actual print is correct.
+It ignores CODABLOCK F's `^BB` command and displays the field content as plain text.
+MaxiCode renders slightly smaller than on a Zebra ZD230.
-- The preview shows only the current page with either renderer; the printed/exported ZPL still contains every page.
+- **Preview** and **Print as Image (browser)** render only the current page. **Export ZPL** and **Send to Zebra Printer** include every page.

 ---